 If you want to try it for yourself, you can check the pH of your soil with a simple test kit available from your local nursery.
 You can adjust the soil's pH at the time of planting (increase the acidity by adding peat moss and sulfur, or increase the alkalinity by adding lime).
 The colors won't change overnight, but when they do, it's like magic.

-4. Prune, but only prudently.
+Prune, but not prudently.

 It is true for many species (of the 70-plus varieties that exist) that hydrangeas produce their big, clustered blooms from the tips of shoots that were pruned in the previous season.
 But not all species make the cut, so to speak.
 To know whether or not your hydrangeas need pruning, first determine the species and whether it blooms on new or old wood.
 If your hydrangea blooms on old wood (stems cut during the previous season), the shrub should be pruned immediately after the flowers fade, or expect a bloomless next season.
 If your hydrangea blooms on new wood (stems cut during the current season), the shrub should be pruned later, prior to the new growth.